BJW333/ARGUS/README.md

 Overview
 -----------------------

 ARGUS is a personal AI assistant built using Python and TensorFlow.
 It is designed to perform various tasks such as recognizing wake words (ARGUS), interacting through natural language conversations, performing web searches, opening and closing applications, retrieving news, and more.
 ARGUS also incorporates a suite of advanced programming features.
 Its architecture includes a dynamic reward system that continuously evaluates responses based on relevance, intent matching, and sentiment alignment, while a genetic algorithm employs mutation and crossover techniques to refine and enhance candidate responses.
 Additionally, ARGUS features a robust sequence-to-sequence conversational model with attention mechanisms, real time audio processing and visualization via a Tkinter GUI, comprehensive logging and data storage for conversation history, and seamless integration with custom scripts and external APIs for tasks like news retrieval, note-taking, and even password breach checking.
+ARGUS also has the ability to see utlizing object recognition and facial recognition.
 These components work in harmony to ensure that ARGUS not only responds intelligently but also learns and adapts over time, continually improving its conversational abilities.

 ARGUS - Advanced Response and Guidance User System